Doctorate in Physics (PhD)

 Many of our doctoral students go on to become post-doctoral fellows or professors at top institutions, such as MIT and Harvard.
 Others begin careers in industry or government, or pursue research in the nation’s most prestigious labs.

 As a physics PhD candidate, you will complete two semesters of quantum mechanics and electromagnetism and one semester of statistical mechanics for the first part of the program.
-You can fulfill other requirements in areas such as solid state physics, experimental physics and particle physics, as well as a seminar on conducting responsible science.
+You can fulfill other requirements in areas such as solid state physics, particle physics, as well as a seminar on conducting responsible science.

 Careers and Alumni